ZoneMinder/zoneminder/README.txt

-been increased to allow all possible blob sizes to be accounted for. o    FIX - On some platforms there is no definition of the 'round' function.
+been increased to allow all possible blob sizes to be accounted for. o    FIX - On some platforms there is no definition of the `round' function.
 Previous versions of ZM have detected this and included one if no other is present.
 However changes in 1.21.0 meant that this did not always happen and the function went undefined.
 This has been corrected.